 We will also provide your other physician(s) or subsequent health care provider(s) (when applicable) with copies of various reports that should assist them in treating you.

 We will use your health information for payment.

 A bill may be sent to you or a third-party payer.
 The information on or accompanying the bill may include information that identifies you, as well as your diagnosis, procedures, and supplies used.

 We will use your health information for regular health operations.

 Members of the medical staff, the risk or quality improvement manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used to continually improve the quality and effectiveness of the healthcare and service we provide.

 - Business Associates

 There are some services provided in our organization through contacts with business associates.
 Examples include physician services in the emergency department and radiology, certain laboratory tests, and a transcription service we use to transfer dictated patient care into the medical record.
-Due to the nature of business associates’ services, they must receive your health information in order to perform the jobs we’ve asked them to do.
-To protect your health information, however, when these services are contracted we require the business associate to appropriately safeguard your information.
+Due to the nature of business associates’ services, they must receive your health information to perform the jobs we have asked them to do.
+To protect your health information, however, when these services are contracted, we require the business associate to appropriately safeguard your information.